 Laser resurfacing can be used as an alternative to chemical peel and dermabrasion.
 The benefits of using this technique are that there is less pain and a faster recovery time.
 In most cases, it is also less costly.

 Prior to surgery, Drs.
-Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, and Grewal and you will discuss the goals for facial improvement.
+Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, Grewal, Diaz, and Mendoza and you will discuss the goals for facial improvement.
 After determining the appropriate procedure, we will fully describe the procedure, what results to expect and the costs.
 The skin is usually pretreated prior to surgery to improve the healing time.

 A local anesthetic is given to ensure that you are comfortable throughout the procedure.
 The area is cleansed and draped.
 Drs.
-Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, and Grewal direct the laser beam toward your skin imperfections.
+Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, Grewal, Diaz, and Mendoza direct the laser beam toward your skin imperfections.
 The laser quickly and accurately vaporizes the outermost layers of skin just four or five cells in thickness.

 What can be expected?